github/opensource.guide/_articles/finding-users.md

 ## Help people find and follow your project

-> You ideally need a single ‘home’ URL that you can promote and point people to in relation to your project.
-You don’t need to splash out on a fancy template or even a domain name, but your project needs a focal point. - Peter Cooper & Robert Nyman, ["How to Spread the Word About Your Code"](https://hacks.mozilla.org/2013/05/how-to-spread-the-word-about-your-code/)
+> You ideally need a single "home" URL that you can promote and point people to in relation to your project.
+You don't need to splash out on a fancy template or even a domain name, but your project needs a focal point. - Peter Cooper & Robert Nyman, ["How to Spread the Word About Your Code"](https://hacks.mozilla.org/2013/05/how-to-spread-the-word-about-your-code/)

 You can help people find and remember your project by pointing them to your project's namespace—a website, Twitter handle, or IRC channel, for example.